flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     On this page, you would set any frequencies you would need for the departure and subsequently later enroute the frequencies required for your arrival.

-    For this flight the FCU on managed should handle your departure navigation.
     If you'd like to have additional navaids for your departure you can input the runway localizer for the initial procedure turn and the BRECON VOR (BCN) to verify your track enroute to BCN.
 This is a little bit more advance than this guide allows for but we will cover how to input frequencies.

     ^^VOR^^

-    On this depature we have the BCN VOR with a frequency of `117.45`
+    On this departure we have the BCN VOR with a frequency of `117.45`

     * Using the keypad type in `117.45` and press LSK1L.
-This will autopopulate the identifier of the VOR when within range.
+This will auto populate the identifier of the VOR when within range.
     * You can also set the desired course to track `031` and press LSK2L to input it.

     ^^ILS^^

     In a similar fashion you can also input the ILS/LOC frequency on this page if it hasn't been inputted already.
 Remember our arrival airport/rwy is `EGCC/05R` with ILS05R having a frequency of `111.55`

-    When inputting a frequency and you are in range of the ILS it will autopopulate the indentifier and course for you there is no need to fill these fields.
+    When inputting a frequency and you are in range of the ILS it will auto populate the indentifier and course for you there is no need to fill these fields.

     * Using the keypad type in `111.55` and press LSK3 to input it.